molouh/frost2D/README.md

 ## frost2D - Lightweight HTML5 game engine for Haxe

 Ease of use, minimal infrastructure, and efficiency are the core principles of frost2D.
-It's goal is to keep you making web games, not wasting time dealing with cumbersome API's and such.
+Its goal is to keep you making web games, not wasting time dealing with cumbersome API's and such.

 *Note: It's early in development, but stable versions are coming!*